alex-petrenko/sample-factory/docs/environment-integrations/atari.md

 ### Running Experiments

-Run Atari experiments with the scripts in `sf_examples.atari_examples`.
+Run Atari experiments with the scripts in `sf_examples.atari`.

 The default parameters have been chosen to match CleanRL's configuration (see reports below) and are not tuned for throughput.
 TODO: provide parameters that result in faster training.